Dental Assisting Technology & Management - ATD H170105 (Full-Time)

 Monday - Friday 8 am-3 pm

 This program is accredited by the Commission on Dental Education (CODA) an agency of the American Dental Association (ADA).

-TABE Test Scores: 10's in Reading, Language and Math.
+Test of Adult Basic Education (TABE) Scores: 10 in Reading, Language and Math.

 Possess a GED or standard U.S. high school diploma from a school accredited by an approved accrediting association

 A history of substance abuse may adversely affect your ability to gain employment or take licensing exams in the medical professions.
 We encourage you to consider your personal history when making appropriate career choices.

 Students entering all health programs with a clinical study requirement must submit to a criminal background check and/or random drug screenings at their own expense.